michael-fanning/backbomb/README.md

-Backbomb\n
-A simple minesweeper-inspired, web-based game with 3 difficulties.
+Backbomb: A simple minesweeper-inspired, web-based game with 3 difficulties.
 Click How to Play for a tutorial.